giselaortt/giselaortt.github.io/pages/german.md

 ## Intro
 <br>
 I always wanted to learn more languages and be a polyglot.
 I have tried to learn spanish as a child and soon dropped my classes, I never passed the basic level.
 As an early teenager I took an expensive German class and again, ended up dropping it in less than 2 months, I could not even introduce myself in German.
 I did learn English, but it took me 10 years of classes and one exchange semester in canada.
-Even after that I struggled a lot with grammar and spelling!
+Even after that I struggled a lot with grammar and spelling.
-Another episode just to illustrate: After my 4'th year of English classes, my teacher had asked me to watch an episode of Friends, and I simply could not grasp a single dialogue. <br>
+Another episode that stayed with me: After my 4'th year of English classes, my teacher had asked me to watch an episode of Friends, and I simply could not grasp a single dialogue! <br>
 In Jan 2021 I was inspired by a French person, who learned Portuguese in only 2 months, and who taught me about spaced repetition in language learning, so I got the motivation to give it one more try.<br>
-Last year I passed the b2 certification in Goethe institute in 8 months of self-study, and feel confident to tackle my next 2 languages when the time comes.
-After one year of German I am reading Sapiens, a quite advanced book in vocabulary.
+Last year I passed the b2 certification in Goethe institute in 8 months of self-study, and I didnt just study the whole time, I had a job and took courses.
+I did study every single day, but on most days I would study just 1 hour by the morning and be done.
+I am happy with my results: After one year of German I am reading Sapiens, a quite advanced book in vocabulary.
 I read my first book of english (kite runners) after 5 years of classes and by far had many more problems to grasp what was going on there.<br>
 So what Happened?
 What turned young me into the current me?<br>
-Here are my top tipps, if you struggle with the same problems I used to, and want to achieve the same results, or better ones!
+Here are my top tipps on what worked for me, I hope you can find them useful.
 <br><br>
 ##  Anki looping
 <br>
 The single best tip is the Anki desktop app.
 If you can implement only one of these, go with this one.
 It does take a while to fully learn all the functionalities of this app and take the most of it, but I guarantee you it pays off.<br>
 A common mistake is to believe that Anki is an app to learn.
 Anki is the most popular implementation of SSR(spaced repetition systems) which is the most optimal way to memorize things in general.
 Basically, anki is an application that guarantees you won't forget what you learned from other sources.
 It means it should be used alongside other methods, and you should not rely only on this.
 It is still important to consume content in your target language, read, speak, watch films, and whatever you can get.
 Your brain needs to make connections between these words in several contexts, instead of just remembering its translation.
 Whenever you learn a new word or grammar rule, add to anki you will remember it for longer, maybe forever.<br>